These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2B10 (A)

-What is the "Q" signal used to indicate that you are receiving interference from other stations?
+Which Q signal indicates that you are receiving interference from other stations?

 A. QRM